 The Learner Success team

-Left to right: Karen Vaughan, Paul O'Neil, Teresa Maguire, and Elliot Lawes
+Left to right: Jan Eyre, Karen Vaughan, Paul O'Neil, Teresa Maguire, and Elliot Lawes

 Why do some people leave their apprenticeship without finishing it?